Hooked Fisherman

 Best Trout Waters in Connecticut

-**Farmington River (Barkhamsted to New Hartford):** Connecticut's premier trout fishery.
-The upper Farmington is a designated Wild Trout Management Area with naturally reproducing wild brown trout β€” no stocking, catch-and-release only, special regulations.
+Farmington River (Barkhamsted to New Hartford): Connecticut's premier trout fishery.
+The upper Farmington is managed as a Wild Trout Management Area with naturally reproducing wild brown trout — regulations in this section are typically fly fishing only, catch-and-release, open year-round (always confirm current rules with CT DEEP before fishing).
 Lower sections are stocked heavily and hold large holdover browns.
-The Farmington is a genuinely excellent river β€” clear, cold, varied structure, with hatches that support selective surface feeding.
+The Farmington is a genuinely excellent river — clear, cold, varied structure, with hatches that support selective surface feeding.

-**Housatonic River (Litchfield County):** The Catch-and-Release section from Bartholomew Pond downstream is managed for wild brown trout and large holdovers.
-The Housatonic holds some of the biggest brown trout in the state β€” fish over 20 inches are present, though difficult.
+Housatonic River (Litchfield County): The catch-and-release section from Bartholomew Pond downstream is managed for wild brown trout and large holdovers.
+The Housatonic holds some of the largest brown trout in the state — fish over 20 inches are present, though difficult.
 Complex hatches and selective wild fish make this a legitimate technical fishery.

-**Jeremy River and Eightmile River:** Smaller streams in the Salmon River watershed with native brook trout and some brown trout in the lower sections.
+Jeremy River and Eightmile River: Smaller streams in the Salmon River watershed with native brook trout and some brown trout in the lower sections.
+Good options when bigger rivers are blown out.

 Seasonal Patterns

-**Early season tactics:** The week after stocking, PowerBait (Chartreuse or Salmon Egg color on a size 14 hook, 1/4 oz egg sinker) fished in pool tailouts catches limits.
-After the first week, switch to natural presentations β€” worms, minnows, or soft plastics.
-Fly fishermen do well with Woolly Buggers, Clouser Minnows, and egg patterns early.
+Early season tactics: The week after stocking, PowerBait (Chartreuse or Salmon Egg color on a size 14 hook, 1/4 oz egg sinker) fished in pool tailouts catches limits.
+After the first week, switch to natural presentations — worms, minnows, or soft plastics that better match what the fish are beginning to key on as they settle into the river.
+Fly fishermen do well with Woolly Buggers, Clouser Minnows, and egg patterns early in the season.

-**Summer (June – August):** Water temps in CT rivers often exceed 70Β°F by mid-July in most sections β€” too warm for trout to survive.
-Hatchery fish mostly die off by late July.
+Summer (June – August): Water temps in CT rivers often push above 68°F by mid-July in most sections — too warm for trout to survive long-term.
+Hatchery fish mostly don't make it past late July.
 Holdover fish survive in cold-water refugia: spring seeps, cold tributaries, deep shaded pools.
 The Farmington and Housatonic stay cold enough for year-round trout due to their dam tailwater influence.

-**Fall (September – November):** Second peak season.
-Water cools back into the trout comfort zone.
-Brown trout become active and aggressive through spawning season (October – November).
-Large brown trout are most catchable in fall β€” trophy fish that survived summer are feeding hard.
+Fall (September – November): Second peak season — water cools back into the trout comfort zone, and brown trout become active and aggressive through spawning season (October – November).
+Trophy fish that survived summer are feeding hard, and large browns are more catchable in fall than any other time of year.
 The Farmington and Housatonic have excellent fall hatches.
 Fall stocking also occurs on select CT waters.

 Presentations and Gear

-**Fly fishing:** - *Early season:* Woolly Bugger (#6-8, olive or black), Clouser Minnow, stonefly nymphs.
-Get the fly moving β€” striped fish chase. - *Hatch matching:* The Farmington and Housatonic have legitimate hatches β€” Hendricksons (late April), Sulphurs (May–June), Pale Morning Duns, and Cahills in summer.
-Small dry flies during hatch windows produce spectacular dry fly fishing on holdover and wild fish. - *Nymphs:* Hare's Ear, Pheasant Tail, and Czech nymphs dead-drifted through current seams are the most consistent all-season producers.
+• Hatch matching: The Farmington and Housatonic have legitimate hatches — Hendricksons (late April), Sulphurs (May–June), Pale Morning Duns, and Cahills in summer.
+Small dry flies during hatch windows produce spectacular surface fishing on holdover and wild fish.

 Gear: Light spinning setup (6–7 ft medium-light rod, 2500 reel, 6–8 lb fluorocarbon) for spin fishing.
 For fly fishing, a 9-foot 5-weight is the standard Farmington/Housatonic setup.